vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 Example:

 * Alice is working diligently on Openstack packages, getting many sponsored uploads every cycle.
-After a second cycle, in which only minimal / minor changes needed to happen, Alice feels confident in applying for cloud packageset upload rights.
+After a second cycle, in which only minimal / minor review triggered changes needed to happen, Alice feels confident in applying for cloud packageset upload rights.

 ## Culture